MicrosoftDocs/well-architected/well-architected/resiliency/monitor-best-practices.md

 products: azure-monitor
 ---

-# Monitoring best practices for reliability in Azure applications
+# Best practices for monitoring reliability in Azure applications

 This article describes Azure best practices to enhance monitoring Azure applications for reliability.
 These best practices are derived from our experience with Azure reliability and the experiences of customers like yourself.